DataDog/documentation/content/en/network_monitoring/performance/setup.md

 If you already have the [Agent running with a manifest][4]:

-1. Prior to Kubernetes 1.30 : add the annotation `container.apparmor.security.beta.kubernetes.io/system-probe: unconfined` on the `datadog-agent` template:
+1. For Kubernetes versions below `1.30`, add the annotation `container.apparmor.security.beta.kubernetes.io/system-probe: unconfined` on the `datadog-agent` template:

     ```yaml
     spec: